stonepros/stone/doc/rados/configuration/mon-osd-interaction.rst

 ``mon osd auto mark new in``

-:Description: Ceph will mark booting new Ceph OSD Daemons as ``in`` the
+:Description: Stone will mark booting new Stone OSD Daemons as ``in`` the
-              Ceph Storage Cluster.
+              Stone Storage Cluster.

 :Type: Boolean
 :Default: ``true``